sherine-k/okd.io/docs/guides/upi-sno.md

 ~/openshift-install create ignition-configs --dir ~/okd-install
 ```

-Create a hosting directory to serve the configuration files for the OpenShift booting process
+Create a hosting directory to serve the configuration files for the OKD booting process

 ```bash
 mkdir /var/www/html/okd4